enague/WordGuess/README.md

 The App component is the overarching parent component.
 It manages most of the state and passes down state to other child components.
 It includes most of the functions like getWords() which gets words from the LinkedIn API based on a difficulty which is held in the state.

 I wanted to modularize my components on names that were intuitive.
+The following explain the reasoning behind each component and their name.

-- HowToPlay
+>HowToPlay

 Describes the gameplay and the rules.

-- Display
+>Display

 Shows the unknown word, the submitted letters, the incorrect letters, and the guesses remaining

--Letter
+>Letter

 A child of display.
 As I map through the unknown word, this handles logic if the letter is shown or not and contains specific stylings.

--Board
+>Board

 Describes the interactive portion that the user can play with.
 This component includes guessing a letter or word, need a hint button, change word button, and change difficulty buttons.

--Congrats/ Lost
+>Congrats/ Lost

 An alert banner to signal end of a game through loss or win

--Landing
+>Landing

 A fun component to include react-particlesjs in the background of the main game.
 It acts as a sort of call to action and draws attention of the user.